kamilwylegala/cakephp2-php8/README.md

 ## Changelog

+### 2022-09-27

+- Fixed multiple `CREATE UNIQUE INDEX` statements from schema shell that did not work on PostgreSQL.

 ### 2022-03-08

 - Fixed passing `params["pass"]` argument to `invokeArgs` when resolving controller action - `array_values` used to avoid problems with named parameters.